 …Saganaki!
 I cannot believe TD only introduced me to this foodgasmic dish on our last day!
 I might have eaten it everyday if I had tried it sooner!
 Perfect for cheese lovers like me.
 Saganaki is basically fried cheese.
 It was served with fresh tomatoes and lemon.
 I made sure to have salty cheese, juicy sweet tomatoes and a squeeze of sour lemon in each bite.
 It was foodgasmic indeed!

-I am sure there are better restaurants out there, but I love value for money experiences and Bairaktaris was affordable, delicious and has quite the history.
+I am sure there are better restaurants out there, but I appreciate value for money experiences and Bairaktaris was affordable, delicious and has quite the history.

 I want to leave you with this video to give you a better idea of Bairaktaris.